Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 11 schedule kicks off with a 'Thursday Night Football' matchup between the AFC East-rival New York Jets and New England Patriots.
+'Thursday Night Football' kicks off the NFL Week 11 schedule with a matchup between the AFC East-rival New York Jets and New England Patriots.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Tuesday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
+Wednesday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.